LeadWoods0902/DandD_Nightmare_Plague/Groups/The Luminary Consortium.md

 A Sunmaekean Guild.

-Consisting of scholars, librarians and
+Consisting of: scholars, librarians, archivists, philosophers and similar roles